Semi-Discriminative Representation Loss for Online Continual Learning: The Other Side of Discriminative Representations

-Reducing the representation similarity between classes shares the same concept as learning larger margins which has been an active research area for a few decades.
+Learning more discriminative representations can be interpreted as learning larger margins between classes which has been an active research area for a few decades.
 For example, \ac{KFD} \citep{mika1999fisher} and distance metric learning \citep{weinberger2006distance} aim to learn kernels that can obtain larger margins in an implicit representation space, whereas \acf{DML} \citep{kaya2019deep,roth2020revisiting} leverages deep neural networks to learn embeddings that maximize margins in an explicit representation space.
-In this sense, \ac{DML} has the potential to help with reducing the diversity of gradients in \cl{}.
+Many popular methods in \ac{DML} aim to learn discriminative representations and are based on pairwise similarities (or distances) \citep{schroff2015facenet,wang2017deep,deng2019arcface,wang2019multi}.
+In principle they try to achieve this goal by minimizing the similarity (maximizing the distance) between different classes and maximizing the similarity (minimizing the distance) within a same class.